 Subtext is the ultimate act of trust in the reader.

-Style: Tools for sharpening the focus
+Style: the tools for deepening focus

-The script format: Clarity that creates speed
+Script format: clarity that creates speed

-Present tense: Generating immediacy
+Present tense: creating immediacy

-Third person: Flexibility and overview
+Third person: flexibility and overview

 - Optimal use: